New Super Mario Bros. Wii: Development

 New Super Mario Bros.
 Wii was worked on by several developers, some of whom had varying understandings of the design principalities of Super Mario games.
 Miyamoto, who served as the game's producer, helped the directors out with creating a general understanding of the ground rules for the game's design, writing out specification documents explaining the "rules" of how the game would work.
 This led to discussions and decisions over what was considered "natural" and "unnatural" for a Mario game; for instance, with the advent of the Ice Flower's ability to freeze enemies, the developers decided that it would be logical for the ice blocks to melt when shot with fireballs, and to float to the surface when submerged in water.

 The music for New Super Mario Bros.
 Wii was composed and arranged by Shiho Fujii and Ryo Nagamatsu, with additional work provided by sound director Kenta Nagata.
 Series regular Koji Kondo was the sound advisor and did not write any new compositions, though some of his creations were re-arranged for the game.
-Charles Martinet returned to voice Mario and Luigi, along with Samantha Kelly as the Toads and Princess Peach, Kenny James as Bowser, and Caety Sagoian as Bowser Jr.
+Charles Martinet returned to voice Mario and Luigi, along with Samantha Kelly as the Toads and Princess Peach, Kenny James as Bowser, and Caety Sagoian as Bowser Jr. Miyamoto had conflicting approaches with the development team over the tone for the opening sequence, with the team wanting to make it more dramatic.
+Miyamoto's idea for the opening was to have ships with chains carry a cake on a plate as bait for Princess Peach.

-While the game's playable Toads are unnamed, referred to simply as Blue Toad and Yellow Toad, the game's developers reportedly internally referred to the characters as Bucken-Berry and Ala-Gold, respectively.
+While the game's playable Toads are unnamed, referred to simply as Blue Toad and Yellow Toad, an uncorroborated claim states that the game's developers reportedly internally referred to the characters as Bucken-Berry and Ala-Gold, respectively.